Vietnam Travel Destinations – 18 Photos That Will Make You Fall In Love With Its Unique Beauty

 You can also visit one of the many tailor shops and buy a unique dress tailored just for you for $20.
 Hoi An deserves a couple of days and it will be a nice breath of fresh air for you as well far away from the hassle of the big cities.

 If you like quieter places with lots of history Hoi An will steal your heart.
 It certainly stole ours!
 We ended up spending here more than a month.
 If you stay here longer you can also explore the nearby areas and towns such as Da Nang and visit its amazing Dragon Bridge.
+To see what are our favorite things to do in Hoi An check out our post.

 One of the most memorable experiences I had is from the Mekong Delta.
 We visited fishing villages and talked to locals about their life there.
 Take your time.
 Sit down with locals and just let time pass by.
 Even if you visit with a tour you’ll have your personal time use it to visit smaller local places and connect with people.